Daniel Tarullo: Career

 He served in the Clinton Administration as Deputy Assistant to the President for Economic Policy and later as Assistant to the President for International Economic Policy where he was responsible for coordinating the international economic policy of the administration.
 He was a member of the National Economic Council and the National Security Council.
 He was also Assistant Secretary of State for Economic and Business Affairs from 1993 to 1996.

 Tarullo served as a senior fellow at the Council on Foreign Relations and as a senior fellow at the Center for American Progress.
 During 2005 he was the chair the Economic Security group of the Princeton Project on National Security.

 Shortly after he took office, President Barack Obama nominated Tarullo to the Board of Governors of the Federal Reserve.
 He took office on January 28, 2009, to fill an unexpired term ending January 31, 2022.
+Barney Frank referred to Tarullo as "the de facto Fed Vice-Chairman for Regulation".

 On January 3, 2014, Daniel Tarullo administered the oath of office to Janet Yellen, as Chairman of the Federal Reserve, as she took office, replacing Ben Bernanke, who joined the Brookings Institution, as a distinguished fellow in residence.